Top 5 Best Lighting Equipment For YouTube Videos

 Conclusion

 It’s not as hard as you think to create professional YouTube lighting for your high-quality videos.
-Here’s a few extra tips to help you make your videos the best they can be:
+Here are a few extra tips:

-• Get rid of any and all shadows on your subject’s face for a professional look
+• Get rid of shadows on your subject’s face

-• Spend some time preparing your shoot, and have all your lighting set up and ready to go before you begin
+• Prepare your shoot and have all lighting set up before filming